echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 Code(filename='../files/yaml_templates/projects.yaml', language='yaml')
 ```

-**figure description**: Contains descriptors for the underlying data, which are useful for exporting the data.
+**figure description**: Contains descriptors for the underlying data, which are necessary for exporting the data in a meaningful way.
 It also contains information on what would be displayed in the figure and which other data is associated with the present figure/data.

 ```{note}
 To create `unitpackages`, the structure for the fields must be followed.
 The `name` for each field must match a field/column name in the CSV (datafile).